Configure Connection with Analytics Extensions

 For more information about user scenarios and configuring Tableau Desktop, see Pass Expressions Analytics Extensions(Link opens in a new window), in the Tableau Desktop and Web Authoring Help.

+Beginning with version 2020.2, you can configure a different analytics extensions connection for each site on your server.
 In previous versions of Tableau Server, the analytics extensions configuration applied globally to all sites on the Tableau Server.
-Beginning with version 2020.2, you can configure a different analytics extensions connection for each site.

 To configure SSL for analytics extensions, you must install a valid certificate on the computer running Tableau Server.
 The certificate must be trusted by the computer running Tableau Server.
 The certificate Subject field or one of the SAN entries on must exactly match the URI of the analytics extensions service configuration.